NU-CEM/2025_RP_phases/README.md

  - `data`: Data for plotting, please see the additional README in the sub-folder.
  - `figs`: Figures which are produced
  - `model`: MLIP (specifically [NEPs](https://gpumd.org/index.html)) trained using the HSE06 functional.
- - `structures`: Atomic structures of the tilts.
+ - `tilt_structures`: Atomic structures of the RP phases with the 33 unique tilts defined by Aleksandrov.
+ - `ground states`: NEP relaxed ground state structures for the n=1 to 6 RP phases collected in the FHI-aims `geometry.in` format.
  - `SI_fig_xxx.py` or `SI_fig_xxx.py`: Additional Jupyter notebooks to plot figures in the supplementary information.

 Software versions used to run the above scripts/notebooks: